decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 /// <reference types="@dcl/posix" />

-// Warning: (ae-forgotten-export) The symbol "PBAnimator" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "AnimatorComponentDefinition" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-export const Animator: ComponentDefinition<ISchema<PBAnimator>, PBAnimator>;
+export const Animator: AnimatorComponentDefinition;

 // Warning: (ae-forgotten-export) The symbol "PBAudioSource" needs to be exported by the entry point index.d.ts
 //